-Considering the mix of Queensland presenters is an important step in preparing for Queensland Touring Showcase.
-Discover what presenters are looking for, which communities are they representing and what are the pressures affecting their decision-making.
+Considering the mix of Queensland presenters is an important step in preparing for Showcase.
+Discover what presenters are looking for, which communities they represent and what pressures affect their decision-making.

 Showcase is designed to maximise opportunities for productions that meet the programming needs of Managed Venues.
 Roadcase is an extension of the Showcase process that is designed specifically for regional councils, volunteer arts councils, and regional festivals.

 Producers attending Showcase will need to come prepared to negotiate dates, fees and engagement opportunities directly with presenters.
 These discussions will lay the early groundwork necessary to confirm tours more efficiently in the weeks and months after Showcase.

 Managed venues have varying sized entrepreneurial budgets and are sometimes business units within their local council.
 They generally include a diverse mix of art forms in their annual programs.

 Most managed venues in Queensland are members of Stage Queensland (formally NARPACA), and so are sometimes referred to as Stage Queensland Venues.
 Stage Queensland is the peak body for performing arts centres in Queensland and supports a vibrant network of members to provide quality arts and cultural experiences to their communities.